Stroke Service

 Oakland VA Hospital

 All neurology residents also rotate one month per year at the Oakland VA Hospital.
 This is a very large VA facility serving the needs of Western Pennsylvania, Northern West Virginia as well as some sites in Eastern Ohio.
 Mornings are spent in the general and subspecialty outpatient clinics.
 Attending rounds are then conducted in the afternoon seeing general and stroke neurology consults.
-There is no primary neurology service at the VA.
-On Thursday mornings, a lumbar puncture clinic is held.
-As on other services the PGY2 resident is always with a PGY3 or PGY4.
+We have a wide variety of subspeciality attendings who are involved in resident education.
+The experience at the VA gives a more bread and butter experience mimicking community neurology.

 Child Neurology

 All neurology resident spend one month each year rotating at the Children’s Hospital of Pittsburgh which is a top 10 nationally ranked children’s hospital and again services a very large area encompassing Western Pennsylvania, Northern West Virginia and Eastern Ohio.
 PGY 2 and PGY 3 residents rotate on the inpatient neurology consult service, where they evaluate a large variety of cases under the supervision of child neurology fellows and attendings.
-Attending rounds are made daily on all patients.
 Pediatric EEG interpretation, including stat EEGs, is incorporated into this rotation.
 The PGY 4 residents spend 1 month each year rotating through the outpatient clinic working directly with a child neurology attending seeing new patients through the rapid access clinic.
 On this rotation, residents will occasionally see consultations in the emergency room as well.
 Weekly case conferences and neuroimaging rounds are choice components of this experience.
 Residents are given progressive responsibility for case management as they proceed through the program.
-The adult neurology resident on the child neurology rotation can view the daily adult didactic conferences via teleconferencing.

 Night Float

 All neurology residents spend one month each year on night float.
-The night float rotation covers 6 nights of the week, with Saturday night being covered by an off-service resident.
-A senior and junior neurology resident work together.
-Duty hours begin at 6 pm and end at 7 am, from Sunday night through Friday night.
-When the resident departs on Saturday morning, he or she does not return until Sunday at 6 pm.
-Each rotation is for two weeks.
+A senior and junior neurology resident work together however covering different services giving the junior tremendous autonomy.
 The junior resident covers calls from the neurology inpatient and stroke services and sees new general neurology consults.
 The senior resident sees new stroke consults as well as new consults from the Oakland VA Hospital.
 Attendings and fellows are always available overnight to staff any new patients or answer questions if need be.
+The residents are also in charge of overseeing all of the active patients on continuous EEG overnight to provide some of the best EEG training in the country!

 Intensive Introduction to Clinical Neurology (Boot Camp)

 PGY-2 neurology residents begin their training in July in the classroom with this unique activity.
-This course, lasting three to four weeks, is extremely popular with our residents, and intensively reviews functional neuroanatomy and the principles of neurological localization through the study of multiple cases.
-The neurological examination is taught as an exercise in functional neuroanatomy.
+This course, lasting 2 weeks, is extremely popular with our residents, and intensively reviews functional neuroanatomy and the principles of neurological localization through the study of multiple cases.
 Many introductory lectures on neuroimaging and EEG interpretation are included.
 The sessions begin daily with lectures on common topics in neurology by the faculty; early-afternoon lectures are given by senior neurology residents covering neurological emergencies.
-The course prepares new residents for clinical services and is received enthusiastically.
-Residents generally take one night call shift during boot camp paired with a senior neruology resident in order to familiarize themselves with what to an expect on a night call shift.

 Neurocritical Care

 Senior neurology residents are required to take a one month block in neurocritical care, though this rotation is also available to junior neurology residents or neurology prelims if there is interest.
 The team is spearheaded by members of the neurology department who are neurocritical care specialists.
 Teaching and care rounds are made daily and the residents are able to participate in adult neurology didactics and grand rounds.
 Emphasis is placed on management of intracranial pressure, blood pressure, and cerebral perfusion.
 Opportunities for multiple procedures are abundant.
-A reading list of seminal papers is supplied.
-This rotation is Monday through Friday with no dedicated night call.
-Attention is directed to neuromuscular emergencies, such as myasthenia or acute demyelinating neuropathies as well as central nervous system conditions.
+Attention is directed to neuromuscular emergencies, such as myasthenia or acute demyelinating neuropathies as well as central nervous system conditions however depending on the interests of the resident, additional responsibilities and more directed learning experiences are available in critical care EEG, trauma, and many others.
+Our faculty is heavily involved in our residency program and love to teach in one of the top critical care programs in the country with many world renown faculty members!

 Psychiatry